Caught On Video: Woman Tackled, Sexually Assaulted On Brooklyn Sidewalk, Police Say

 “He didn’t care at all.
 Just goes to show you how brazen people can be.
 They just don’t care,” Pecorella said.

-Catherine Deng said she plans to move because the neighborhood is getting too dangerous.READ MORE: NYPD: Man On Bicycle Groping Women In Multiple Boroughs
+One woman said she plans to move because the neighborhood is getting too dangerous.READ MORE: Hometown Heroes Parade: Queens Dr. Teresa Amato Grateful For Light At End Of Tunnel After Dark And Difficult Year

-“It’s really close to home,” Deng said.
+“It’s really close to home,” the woman said.
 “It’s just gotten real bad since the pandemic.
 It’s just real dirty, disgusting, loud.”

 Police said the victim was not physically hurt and refused medical attention.

-“Turn my music down a little bit more, not have the noise canceling on, be a lot more aware,” said Deng.
+“Turn my music down a little bit more, not have the noise canceling on, be a lot more aware,” said the woman.

 “Oh definitely more now, especially when I leave to go home,” said Pecorella.

-Note: Editor’s note: This post and video originally appeared on July 1 and were edited on July 7.